MineWarz/AK-Legislature/Statutes/Mediation.md

 As mediation’s purpose is to open communication and promote accountability, it would not be beneficial for any Notifier or Accused to have a ‘representative’, or someone who speaks on or formulates statements on their behalf.

 Traditionally, a support person’s role is to act as a semi-silent supportive bystander, meaning they might offer advice to an individual throughout mediation but otherwise do not talk on their behalf.
-Therefore, a support person may have a relevant role in mediation if a Notifier or Accused feels they need the support of someone directly..
+Therefore, a support person may have a relevant role in mediation if a Notifier or Accused feels they need the support of someone directly.

 In these cases, a support person must meet the following requirements: